 Another thing to consider is that the thickness of the belt may require new clips on some but not all IWB holsters.
 I only had to change the clips on one of my holsters.

-The belt is available in two colors, black and brown and has a 100 year warranty.
+The belt is available in two colors, black and brown and has a lifetime warranty.

-We added in the Hanks Premier CCW belt to cover people who cannot get used to a steel insert belt.
+We added in the Double Tap gun belt to cover people who cannot get used to a steel insert belt.
 Although, personally I find the steel insert belts more comfortable as they don't need to be done up as tight as a regular belt.
 I have worn other similar belts but over time as they age they can start to stretch and twist.
 Not this belt though, I have worn it for six months now and it is still a solid support for my gun with no signs of stretching or twisting.
-I have noticed that the higher quality leather can scratch a bit more but any scratches can be easily removed by rubbing on some leather conditioner.

-From my experience the Hanks Premier will outlast nearly all other non insert belts on the market and is capable of carrying the full range of guns from light to heavy.
+From my experience the Double Tap will outlast nearly all other non insert belts on the market and is capable of carrying the full range of guns from light to heavy.
 These gun belts will never split like some cheaper belts will - Made from 100% Full-Grain leather, the Premier can take anything you throw its way and will continue to look great with age.
-If you have a thinner, cheaper belt, by the time it has worn a bit and started to stretch the Hanks belt will still be going strong.
+If you have a thinner, cheaper belt, by the time it has worn a bit and started to stretch the Double Tap belt will still be going strong.
 You may spend a bit more now but long term you will be saving money.
 Always buy quality over lower quality products.

-The belt comes in four colors, black, brown, cherrywood and butter and don't forget the 100 year warranty.
+The belt comes in two colors, black and brown and don't forget the lifetime warranty.